VasukiMS/demo3/README.md

-This is Candy's Lair, come in with caution!!
+This is Candy's Lair, enter with caution!!